azadwasan/neuralnetwork/docs/README.md

 The green and blue planes illustrate the linear approximations achieved by EasyNN and TensorFlow through gradient descent optimization, respectively.
 Yet, upon rotating the graph, it becomes evident that both methods achieve a comparable level of approximation, a fact reinforced by the Mean Squared Error (MSE) analysis.

-The following graph depits the approximation computed by both EasyNN and Tensorflow using graident descent for 500 data points with very high dispersion.
+The following graph depicts the approximation computed by both EasyNN and Tensorflow using gradient descent for 500 data points with very high dispersion.
 The results from both are so close that either only the blue or the green plane could be seen when rotated.

 ![PythonEmbedding](/assets/img/EasyNNvsTensorFlowGD2.png)